cprecioso/xstream-operators/README.md

-# xstream-operators
+# xstream operators and factories

-A collection of useful functions for operating on [xstream streams](http://staltz.github.io/xstream/).
+A collection of useful functions for working with [xstream streams](http://staltz.github.io/xstream/).